DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-14/snapshots/index.md

 2. Create a Snapshot called "Low Health".
 3. Scope in the **High** and **Mid** bands of the EQ and turn them all the way down (leaving only low frequencies).
 4. Right-click the Snapshot's **Intensity** dial and select **Expose as Parameter**.
-5. Name the parameter "Health" (Range: 0 to 5).
+5. Set the range of the parameter from 1 to 5.
 6.  **Invert the curve:**
     *   When Parameter = 5 (Full Health), Intensity = 0% (No filter).
     *   When Parameter = 1 (Low Health), Intensity = 100% (Fully muffled).